rgambord/c99-doc/doc/sections/7/12/6/10/index.rst

 .. _9899_7.12.6.10p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.6.10p2>`

-:ref:`2 <9899_7.12.6.10p2>` The log2 functions compute the base-2 logarithm of x.
+The log2 functions compute the base-2 logarithm of x.
 A domain error occurs if the argument is less than zero.
 A range error may occur if the argument is zero.

 .. rubric:: Returns

 .. _9899_7.12.6.10p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.6.10p3>`

-:ref:`3 <9899_7.12.6.10p3>` The log2 functions return log2 x.
+The log2 functions return log2 x.